choojs/choo/README.md

 `'replaceState'`.
 See [#events](#events) for more details about these events.

 ## Server Rendering
 Choo was built with Node in mind.
-To render on the server call `.toString()` on your application.
+To render on the server call `.toString(route, [state])` on your application.

 ```js
 var html = require('choo/html')